tap-demo/gitlab-runner-setup/docs/deploy-runner.md

 ![](../docs/assets/gitlab-new-project-runner.png)

+Once we deploy the runner on OpenShift, it will communicate with the GitLab instance and the warning (exclamation mark) will disappear.

 # Putting it all together

-1) Create the cicd-tool project or go to it if already created (or any other project, but check the k8s manifests that use the namespace)
+__1) Create the cicd-tool project or go to it if already created (or any other project, but check the k8s manifests that use the namespace)__

 ```
 [🎩︎mnagel environment] (main) $ oc project cicd-tools